Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations: Friedel oscillations

-For model system \textit{c}, the spin structures of the two Weyl points are inverted along the $x$ direction.
-Hence, the Friedel oscillations along the $\tilde{r}_x$ axis behave like those for model \textit{a} in the same direction, i.e., as described by Eq.~\eqref{eq:ind_char_dens_inter_perp} and plotted in Fig.\ \ref{fig_6}.
-In Fig.~\ref{fig_9}(a), the induced charge density along the $\tilde{r}_x$ axis is depicted for model system \textit{c} and $\tilde{Q}=3$~\cite{footnote_model_c}.
+For model system $c$, the spin structures of the two Weyl points are inverted along the $x$ direction.
+Hence, the Friedel oscillations along the $\tilde{r}_x$ axis behave like those for model $a$ in the same direction, i.e., as described by Eq.~\eqref{eq:ind_char_dens_inter_perp} and plotted in Fig.\ \ref{fig_6}.
+In Fig.~\ref{fig_9}(a), the induced charge density along the $\tilde{r}_x$ axis is depicted for model system $c$ and $\tilde{Q}=3$~\cite{footnote_model_c}.

 Along the $z$ direction, the spin structures of the Weyl points are identical.
 Thus, the Friedel oscillations fall off as $1/\tilde{r}_z^4$.
 While the Friedel oscillations caused by the intravalley singularity oscillate with spatial frequency $2k_F$, the ones due to the intervalley singularities oscillate with frequencies $Q\pm 2k_F$.
 However, the amplitude of the latter is smaller than the amplitude of the former.
 This is similar to the Friedel oscillations along the $\tilde{r}_x$ axis for model $b$.
 Therefore, deviations from the induced charge density of isolated Weyl points are only observable for small $\tilde{Q}$.
-In Fig.~\ref{fig_9}(b), the Friedel oscillations for model system \textit{c} along the $\tilde{r}_z$ axis are illustrated.
+In a weakly doped Weyl semimetal, the separation between the Weyl points is much larger than the extensions of the Fermi surfaces, i.e., $\tilde{Q}=Q/2k_F$ is large.
+Thus, we expect Friedel oscillations with spatial frequency $x=1$.
+Our results for the charge-density oscillations of model $c$ along the $\tilde{r}_z$ axis contradict Ref.~\cite{Lv_Zhang_2013}, where Friedel oscillations with spatial frequencies $\tilde{Q}$ and $\tilde Q\pm 1$ and decaying as $1/\tilde r_z^3$ have been conjectured.
+In Fig.~\ref{fig_9}(b), the Friedel oscillations for model system $c$ along the $\tilde{r}_z$ axis are illustrated.